ctlong12/SustainabilityApplication/README.md

 * Automatic feed updates
 * Event check-in functionality using Geofencing

+### The Goal

+A step by step series of examples that tell you how to get a development env running

+Say what the step will be

+For the past year, I have been the sole developer and an active contributor to the project.
+I have crafted the application from the ground up, first in Swift, and currently in React-Native for multiplatform capabilities.
+The project itself has been delayed by larger institutional inertia, but the launch is scheduled to be Fall 2019.

 <a target="_blank"><img src="http://i63.tinypic.com/4v1piq.png" border="0" alt="Image and video hosting by TinyPic"></a>